-Tom came to Dr. Chal with advanced periodontitis.
+Tom came to Dr. Arthur Chal with advanced periodontitis.
 There was no way to save his teeth, because of the extensive bone loss, and the tooth mobility.

 To begin treatment, Dr. Chal created a prototype denture for Tom and found the ideal positions to place the teeth for his best function and appearance.
 Popular dental implant clinics rarely take the time for this step, which is why patients end up with uncomfortable teeth, distorted facial appearance, or the inability to function properly.